 Motivation

-We recognize there is no “one size fits all” solution to solve the standardization and interoperability challenges.
-Most assets - Fungible, Non-Fungible, Digital Twins, Real-world Assets, DePin, etc - have multiple mechanisms for representing them as on-chain tokens through the use of different standard interfaces.
-However, for those assets to be exchanged, traded, or interacted with, protocols must implement compatibility with those standards before accessing and modifying the on-chain data.
-Moreover, the immutability of smart contracts plays a role in future-proofing their implementations by supporting new tokenization standards.
+However, for these assets to be exchanged, traded, or otherwise interacted with, protocols must implement compatibility with the relevant interfaces to access and modify on-chain data.
+This is especially challenging when considering the previously mentioned bespoke solutions for interoperability.
+Additionally, the immutability of smart contracts complicates the ability of already deployed protocols to adapt to new tokenization standards, which is critical for future-proofing implementations.
 A collaborative effort must be made to enable interaction between assets tokenized under different standards.
 The current ERC provides the tools for developing such on-chain adapters.

-Standard Neutrality: A neutral approach must enable the underlying data of any tokenized asset to transition seamlessly between different token standards.
-This will significantly improve interoperability among different standards, reducing fragmentation in the landscape.
+• Standard Neutrality: A neutral approach must enable the underlying data of any tokenized asset to transition seamlessly between different token standards.
+This will significantly improve interoperability among other standards, reducing fragmentation in the landscape.
 Our proposal aims to separate the storage of data representing an underlying asset from the standard interface used for representing the token.

 Specification